arun-kr-reddy/notes/computer_architecture.md

   in multi cycle machines, control signals needed in the next cycle can be generated in the current cycle
 - performance basics: execution time of
-  - instruction: `cycles-per-instruction × clock-cycle-time`
+  - instruction: `cycles-per-instruction x clock-cycle-time`
-  - program: `num-instructions × average-cycles-per-instruction × clock-cycle-time`, also known as iron law of performance
+  - program: `num-instructions x average-cycles-per-instruction x clock-cycle-time`, also known as iron law of performance
 - for a single cycle machine, how long each instruction takes is determined by how long slowest instruction takes to execute, even though many instructions don't need that long to execute (average-CPI always 1)
 - **μArch design principles:**
   - critical design path: find & decrease the maximum combinational logic delay, break a path in to multiple cycles if it takes too long